Student Conduct Process

 4. The sanction was substantially disproportionate to the severity of the violation.

-No Review/Appeal Denied: The appeal does not warrant a further review based on the 4 reason to appeal.
-Therefore, the appeal is denied.
+No Review/Appeal Denied: If the appeal does not warrant a further review based on the 4 reason to appeal, the appeal is denied.
 The case is closed and the decision of the Appellate Officer shall be FINAL and BINDING.

-Both Complainant and Respondent are notified via email regarding the appeal and the reason for the denial.
+Both the Complainant and the Respondent are notified via email regarding the appeal and the reason for the denial.

-Review/Appeal Granted: The warrants a further review based on the 6 basis to appeal.
-Therefore, the appeal is granted.
+Review/Appeal Granted: If the appeal warrants a further review based on the 4 basis to appeal, the appeal is granted.

 The Appellate Officer will either: